 Our definition of the order predicate deviates from Coq's inductive definition.
 Coq comes with a very helpful automation tactic lia for linear arithmetic that proves almost all of the results in this chapter and that frees the user from knowing the exact definitions and lemmas.
-All our further Coq developments will rely on lia.
+For lia is does not matter whether our definition or Coq's definition of order is used.
+All our further Coq developments will rely on lia and Coq's definition of order.

-The reader may find it interesting to compare the computational development of the numbers given here and in the following chapters with Landau's [19] classical development from 1929.
+The inclined reader may compare the computational development of arithmetic given here with Landau's [19] classical development from 1929.